 This course provides an inter-disciplinary but comprehensive introduction to key issues in Nature-Culture-Sustainability studies.
-It will provide an in depth engagement with sustainable material use exploring the "five kingdoms" of nature, the "five core principles of sustainability" and "the five flows through the built environment".
-The course will also address Biometics, Ecological Economics, Environmental Health and Wonder as well as providing in-depth discussion of existing real world projects involving the use of sustainable materials.
+It will provide an in-depth engagement with sustainable material use exploring the "five kingdoms" of nature, the "five core principles of sustainability" and "the five flows through the built environment".
+The course will also address Biometics, Ecological Economics, Environmental Health and Wonder as well as providing in depth discussion of existing real world projects involving the use of sustainable materials.
 Attempts will be made to arm students with an effective understanding of how they can apply principles of sustainability to their future studies and careers.
 This course will lay the foundation for the NCSS Concentration students as they pursue their major degree as well as their participation in the NCSS Concentration.
 The course format will be lecture/seminar with occasional guest lectures.
-Also offered as IDISC 2403.
+Permission of instructor required Also offered as IDISC 2403.
 Register in the course for which credit is desired.
 Course Level: Sophomore, Junior

 Religion has long been a part of human life.
 Prehistoric burials include utensils and companions (sacrifice) for life in another world.
 Early writings pray for divine intercession or advise how to win divine favor.
 Are beliefs such as these in survival after death and in supernatural beings reasonable?
 Philosophy of religion asks this of these beliefs and others: Is belief based on experience (mysticism) and not argument reasonable?
 Can the divine be proved to exist by argument, or proved not to exist (or care) by the prevalence of suffering?
 Does the supernatural intervene in nature (miracles)?
 These and other questions will be examined through reading classic and contemporary writings, lectures, discussion, and student presentations.